Never be afraid to make mistakes; just try not to make the same one twice!

 Robin also hosts farm visits; mainly by other farmers and agricultural students but also by others from the broader agri sector and will always try to facilitate anybody wishing to visit.
 “In order for farming to survive I believe it is critical that farmers help each other by sharing their experiences and information.”

-Robin is married to Ann (nee Fitzgerald) who has worked as an agricultural print journalist for almost twenty years, including seven years as Livestock Editor with the Farming Independent.
+Robin is married to Ann (nee Fitzgerald) who has worked as an agricultural print journalist for over twenty years, including seven years as Livestock Editor with the Farming Independent.

 Since 2004, along with looking after the farm's paperwork, she has primarily been a homemaker but has resumed some journalistic work since 2012.